 Cross-Origin-Resource-Policy

-The HTTP Cross-Origin-Resource-Policy response header indicates that the server wants the client to block no-cors cross-origin and cross-site HTTP requests for the resource.
+The HTTP Cross-Origin-Resource-Policy response header signals the browser to block no-cors cross-origin or cross-site requests for the protected resource.

 Usage